The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Finding the cutoff energy

-Each of the major emission components runs over a phase interval consisting of spectra with a variety of cutoff energies, i.e., $\epsilon_{\rm c1}$ values, (e.g., Fig.~\ref{fig:big3}).
-Thus, for each emission component, we consider the contribution of, in general, several purely exponential spectra with $\epsilon_{\rm c1}$ values that are uniformly distributed over an $\epsilon$-interval around the corresponding characteristic values (i.e., $\epsilon_{\rm p}$, $\epsilon_{\rm s}$, $\epsilon_{\rm i}$).
-The length of these intervals are randomly selected to be between 1/3 and 2/3 of the corresponding characteristic values, emulating lower and greater variety of spectra within each emission component.
-We note that the $\Gamma$ values of the contributing purely exponential spectra are also randomly selected from the interval $[0.9,1.75]$, which is the interval the vast majority of Fermi pulsar lie.
 We note that for each component, the number of the purely exponential cutoff spectra, contributing to the synthetic spectrum, depends on the corresponding power percentage.
 So, for instance for an emission component whose emission power contributes 32\% to the total power, we consider 32 contributing (purely exponential cutoff) spectra of equal integrated energy.
 Superimposing all these spectra, corresponding to the 3 emission components, we construct the corresponding phase-averaged one.
 Then, we numerically identify the corresponding $\epsilon_{\rm A}$ value and fit the spectra using the function model in Eq.~\eqref{eq:spectrumfit_bfree} considering both the $b$ free\footnote{The cutoff energy value in Eq.~\eqref{eq:spectrumfit_bfree} corresponding to $b$-free fit will be denoted by $\epsilon_{\rm cb}$ in the rest of the paper (see also Table~\ref{tab:ecut_nomenclature}).} and $b=1$ cases.
 The fitting results also depend on the data extent in energy.
 Hence, in order to mimic the different data extents, all the spectra range from 0.1 GeV up to an energy that is selected randomly and is uniformly distributed from 8 to 30 GeV.

 In our study, many cutoff energy values, denoted by different symbols, are considered.
 Thus, in Table~\ref{tab:ecut_nomenclature}, we present for clarity all the cutoff energy symbols used in this paper and their description.